rulmaker/node_weather_app/README.md

 # node_weather_app

-Weather app, running on node.
+Weather CLI app, running on node.
 It consumes info from mapbox API to get searches of places, and form openweather.com it gets climatic conditions.

 To install required dependencies.